Question 46·Easy·Text Structure and Purpose

 Hints

-Eliminate choices that bring in new topics
+Eliminate choices that add new topics

 Step-by-step Explanation